 Thanks to constant technological advancements and our growing dependency on the internet, cyber thieves have an unlimited new frontier of attack vectors to exploit.
 They move from one website to another, looking for that one security weakness that aids them in their quest.

 The ideal time to conduct web application penetration testing would be before a production release.
-However, schedule pressures often lead to developers deploying applications without putting them through the proper security paces.
-That can leave web applications ripe for exploitation by hackers.
+However, schedule pressures often lead to developers deploying applications without putting them through the proper security testing.
+That can leave security vulnerabilities in these web applications.

 RedTeam Security pen testers have backgrounds in software development.
-They understand the common mistakes developers can make, so they go beyond merely trying to break a web application.
-Our experts use their experience to find critical issues before they become a security crisis.
+They understand the common mistakes developers can make, so they go beyond merely trying to break a web app.
+Our security professionals use their experience to find critical issues before they become a security crisis.

 The following vulnerabilities represent some of the top OWASP security risks to web applications.